-➤ Costs incurred prior to July 1, 2009, for internally generated computer software projects in the application development stage will not be capitalized.
-However, costs incurred July 1, 2009 and beyond, for these projects will be capitalized if exceeding the State's threshold.
+➤ Costs incurred prior to July 1, 2009, for internally generated computer software projects were not capitalized.

-Computer software licenses purchased/renewed will not be aggregated.
-Each individual license purchased/renewed will be measured against the State's threshold and the useful life must extend beyond a single reporting period in order for the license to be capitalized.
+Computer software licenses will not be aggregated.
+Each individual license will be measured against the State's threshold and the useful life must extend beyond a single reporting period in order for the license to be capitalized.